 The advantage of Music Thinking is it has many more ways of working and organising.
 Music itself is neither good or bad, its just different and that helps us come to a better understanding of the different dynamics in an organisation and ways of collaborating.
 So leadership shifts from being an ‘ego-system’ to an ‘ecosystem’ (Otto Scharmer) where followership is much more important than just trying to lead.
 We need new ways of Followership alongside new ways of Leading – we shift the questions from who should I follow to what should I follow, based on values & purpose.

-Brand Minded & People Centered
+Brand Minded & People Centred

 It needs a systematic programme to continuously connect all the cues.
 Every cue can use a different set of methods (I call them instruments) for diverging or converging.
 Most instruments are already known in communication, business or service design methods from Otto Scharmer (presencing, theory U), Simon Sinek (Golden Circle) and Service Design principles.

-The Music Thinking Framework, the Brand Minded and People-Centered Innovation Overview and the Music Thinking Jam Cards use the power and versatility of Music Thinking and music in the broadest sense and are intended to be a conversation starter to change – a cue for change.
+The Music Thinking Framework, the Brand Minded and People-Centred Innovation Overview and the Music Thinking Jam Cards use the power and versatility of Music Thinking and music in the broadest sense and are intended to be a conversation starter to change – a cue for change.

 For more information, masterclasses or keynotes please contact us via the backstage.